voostindie/markdown-curator/README.md

 - Register the query in your `CuratorTemplate` subclass, in `registerQueries`.

 Rebooting your application should result in the availability of the new queries.

-## Future ideas (let's not call it a roadmap)

-In random order:

-- Turn `macu` into a standalone application that detects loads plugins as Java modules.
-- Support locale-specific output
-- Come up with a generic data model description (entities, attributes, relations) on top of which queries can be written in "SQL"
-- Allow data models to be defined in configuration instead of Java.
-- Build a native image with Graal.